luizcastrolfc/c/README.md

-# The c Programing Language
+# The C Programing Language